GrosSacASac/blog-public/technology/internet.md

 For example: A switch has range tables that for IP addresses that start with 000 to 200: send to the next switch located south, 201 to 999 send it to the switch located north.
 Then that switch knows that for IP addresses from 200 - 500 send it further north, and for 501 to 999 send it east.

-The reason the message is dropped when time to live is 0, is to prevent situation where a message moves around in circles forever, in case of routing table missconfiguration.
+The reason the message is dropped when time to live is 0, is to prevent situation where a message moves around in circles forever, in case of routing table misconfiguration.
 Historically time to live was measured in seconds, but now it is measured in "hops", it was renamed to hop limit in IPv6.

 Once a message is received, the server can send a response back to the source address.